americanexpress/unify-jdocs/readme.md

 Phil Lundrigan, phil.lundrigan@aexp.com, GitHub: lundriganp

-##### Special mention:
-A special thanks to Phil Lundrigan for his tremendous leadership, support and encouragement.

 ## Contributing

 We welcome Your interest in the American Express Open Source Community on Github.
 Any Contributor to